Ernest Marsden: Family life

 Marsden married Margaret Sutcliffe, a school teacher, in 1913.
 They had two children together, a son and a daughter.
 After Marsden's final retirement to New Zealand, Maggie (who had been suffering from heart disease) died on 7 November 1956.

-Two years later Marsden remarried, and on 26 June 1958 Joyce Winifred Chote, who was 30 years his junior, became his wife.
+Two years later, on 26 June 1958, Marsden married Joyce Winifred Chote, who was 30 years his junior.
 She assisted him in his remaining years, joining him on his travels and supporting him during his research.

 Honours and awards

 Marsden's career recognitions included fellowship in the Royal Society of London in 1946, president of the Royal Society of New Zealand in 1947 and the Rutherford Memorial Lecture in 1948.
 In 1961 he chaired the Rutherford Jubilee Conference in Manchester, which celebrated 50 years since Rutherford's discovery of the atomic nucleus.

 In 1935, he was awarded the King George V Silver Jubilee Medal and appointed a Commander of the Order of the British Empire in the Silver Jubilee and King's Birthday Honours.
-He was appointed a Companion of the Order of St Michael and St George in the 1946 New Year Honours and a Knight Bachelor in the 1958 New Year Honours, for services to science.
+He was appointed a Companion of the Order of St Michael and St George in the 1946 New Year Honours.
+In 1953, Marsden was awarded the Queen Elizabeth II Coronation Medal, and he was made a Knight Bachelor in the 1958 New Year Honours, for services to science.